vdct/ProjetDuMois/docs/DEVELOP.md

 - `database.compare`: configuration for the search of OpenStreetMap objects to compare, follows the format of `database.imposm` with an additional property `radius` (reconciliation radius in meters)
 - `database.labels` : Labels definitions that are assigned to each feature version depending on their tags.
 Each label is associated to a JSON path used by [jsonb_path_exists](https://www.postgresql.org/docs/current/functions-json.html#FUNCTIONS-JSON-PROCESSING-TABLE) over each feature tags.
 Example `"labels":{"label1":"$ ? (@.substation==\"transmission\")"}` to assign `label1` to any object that holds `substation=transmission`.
 See below about filtering.
 - `datasources`: list of data sources that appear on the page (see below)
+- `teams` : list of teams used to build statistics and defined with their name corresponding to a OSM usernames table.
 - `statistics`: configuration of statistics display on the project page
-- `statistics.count`: enable object counting in OSM
+- `statistics.count`: enable projects features counting
+- `statistics.length` : enable length and surface measurement on projects features.
+Don't forget to reinit project to enforce any change.
 - `statistics.feature_name`: name to display to the user for these objects
 - `statistics.osmose_tasks`: name of the tasks performed via Osmose
-- `statistics.points`: configuration of the points obtained according to the type of contribution (in relation with `contribs.sql`)
+- `statistics.points`: configuration of the points obtained when contributing to the project (in relation with `contribs.sql`). `{"add":1, "edit":2}`
+- `statistics.points_labels`: configuration of the points obtained when contributing to a given label (in relation with `contribs.sql`). `{"label1": {"add":1, "edit":2}}`
 - `editors`: specific configuration to each OSM editor.
 Podoma is described below, for iD, it is possible to use [the parameters listed here](https://github.com/openstreetmap/iD/blob/develop/API.md).

 ### Projects timeline